brunamota/ComputacaoGrafica/Aulas/Aula13.md

 using System.Collections.Generic;
 using UnityEngine;

-public class NewBehaviourScript : MonoBehaviour
+public class Bombas : MonoBehaviour
 {
     void OnTriggerEnter(Collider other){
         if(other.gameObject.CompareTag("Player")){